-Subsequent Presentation Authorized: A Compatriot may receive this medal only once, however the National Society (through the incumbent President General) may make multiple presentations of the Meritorious Service Medal to an individual without referral to any committee.
+Subsequent Presentation Authorized: The Incumbent President General may make multiple presentations of the National Meritorious Service Medal to an individual without referral to any committee.
 The meritorious service rendered should be stated in the citation.
 Oak leaf clusters are authorized for subsequent awards by the National Society.